...

 How much is child support for 1 kid in Texas?

 Child support in Texas is determined based on a percentage of the noncustodial parent’s income.
-As of our knowledge cutoff in September 2021, the standard percentage for one child is 20% of the noncustodial parent’s net resources.
-However, please note that child support guidelines may be subject to change, so it’s advisable to consult the latest Texas Family Law Code or a legal professional for the most accurate and up-to-date information.
+As of September 2021, the Texas standard for one child’s support is 20% of the noncustodial parent’s net resources.
+Remember, these guidelines can change.
+Always check the latest Texas Family Law Code or consult a legal expert for current information.

 What is the minimum child support in Texas?

 In Texas, there is a minimum amount of child support that must be paid.
-As of our knowledge cutoff in September 2021, the minimum monthly child support obligation is $100 per child, regardless of the noncustodial parent’s income.
-However, it’s essential to check for any updates or modifications to the minimum child support requirement, as the laws may have changed since then.
+As of September 2021, Texas set the minimum monthly child support at $100 per child.
+This applies regardless of the noncustodial parent’s income.
+However, laws may have changed since then.
+It’s important to check for updates.

 At what age does child support stop in Texas?

-In Texas, child support typically continues until the child reaches the age of 18 or graduates from high school, whichever occurs later.
-However, if the child has a disability that requires continued support, child support may continue beyond the age of 18.
-It’s important to review the specific circumstances of your case and consult with a legal professional to determine the exact age at which child support terminates in your situation.
+In Texas, child support usually lasts until the child turns 18 or graduates from high school, whichever is later.
+If the child has a disability needing ongoing support, payments may extend past 18.
+Review your case specifics and consult a lawyer for the precise termination age of child support in your situation.

 How do I contact child support in Texas?

-To contact child support services in Texas, you can reach out to the Office of the Attorney General’s Child Support Division.
+To contact Texas child support services, reach out to the Attorney General’s Office, Child Support Division.
 They handle various aspects of child support enforcement, including establishment, modification, and enforcement of child support orders.
 You can contact them through their website or by calling their toll-free hotline at 1-800-252-8014.
 They can provide guidance and assistance regarding child support matters specific to Texas.

 Share this article